Skip to content

 Since the database was set up in 2002 data covering most of the evaporite karst areas of the UK have now been added, along with data covering about 60% of the Chalk, and 35% of the Carboniferous Limestone outcrops.
 Many of the classic upland karst areas have yet to be included.
 Recorded so far are: Over 800 caves, 1300 stream sinks, 5600 springs, 10,000 sinkholes.

 The database is not yet complete, and not all records have been verified.
 The absence of data does not mean that karst features are not present at a site.
-A reliability rating is included with each record
+A reliability rating is included with each record.

 Data source: British Geological Survey